 RACECAR/J Platform Preparation

 - In the second assembly article, we build up the Platform Decks which are the main mechanical structure for the autonomy sled.
 The Platform Decks hold the computer, sensors, electronic speed controller and USB hub.
 In the article, we prepare the deck and attach the USB hub and electronic speed controller.
-Once complete we mate the Platform Decks to the Traxxas chassis.
+(Note: We now use a VESC 6 Plus, see the next topic) Once complete we mate the Platform Decks to the Traxxas chassis.

 RACECAR/J Initial Assembly